We are first and foremost a Catholic school and as such are led by the values and beliefs of the Church.

 We require the children to work in these ways so that they build their resilience and can then independently apply their skills and knowledge once a topic is complete.

 Trips booked for the children will be of high quality.
-The intention of such trips is to provide the children with cultural capital and to give them experiences that enhance their learning.
+The intention of such trips is to provide the children with cultural capital and to give them experiences that enhance their learning and add to their knowledge of a particular aspect.

 The impact of the school’s curriculum can be seen in the books they produce and the outcomes for all groups of pupils within the school.
 Everything we do is with the child at mind, and strong relationships are built between pupils and staff which create an atmosphere for learning which is conducive to success.